dshanske/indieweb-post-kinds/readme.txt

 == Changelog ==

+= 3.1.0 ( 2018-xx-xx ) =
+* Missing Add New Note in Dashbar
+* Add itinerary to post type discovery
+* Do not return a failed attempt to parse a URL

 = 3.0.9 ( 2018-06-23 ) =
 * If title is empty show start of excerpt in admin only
 * Set default to article if post is a published post as opposed oto the default.